Rick’s Tech Tips Newsletter

 - Start by emphasizing the importance of respectful and kind communication.
 Teach kids to treat others online as they would in person.

 - Keep track of your children’s online friends and followers.
-Most of their online interactions should be with people they have met online.
+Most of their online interactions should be with people they met offline.
 Also, remind kids that not everyone they encounter online may have good intentions.

 - Have conversations about appropriate online behavior, and encourage reporting any incidents of cyberbullying or suspicious behavior.